-The K-12 aim of the Saskatchewan English language arts curricula is to help students understand and appreciate language, and to use it confidently and competently in a variety of situations for learning, communication, work, life, and personal satisfaction.
+The aim of the Saskatchewan English Language Arts curricula is to help students understand and appreciate language, and to use it confidently and competently in a variety of situations for learning, communication, work, life, and personal satisfaction.

-The K-12 Goals are broad statements identifying what students are expected to know and be able to do upon completion of study in a particular subject (e.g., English language arts).
-The K-12 goals of the Saskatchewan English language arts curricula are to:
+The goals are broad statements identifying what students are expected to know and be able to do upon completion of study in a particular subject (e.g., English language arts).
+The K-12 goals of the Saskatchewan English Language Arts curricula are to:

 Comprehend and Respond (CR).
 Students will develop their abilities to view, listen to, read, comprehend, and respond to a variety of contemporary and traditional grade-level appropriate texts in a variety of forms (oral, print, and other texts) from First Nations/Métis and other cultures for a variety of purposes including for learning, interest, and enjoyment.